Top

 A popular picnic spot, the Alappuzha beach is located near to the Alappuzha town.
 The pier, which extends into the sea here, is over 137 years old.
 One of the great fascinations for the visitors here is the nearby lighthouse and entertainment facilities at the Vijaya Beach Park.
 The park offers boating facilities and a children\’s park with toy train and bicycles.

 For bird lovers, this small island on the backwaters of Alappuzha is a must visit.
-About a 1˝-hour drive by motorboat from Alappuzha, Pathiramanal is a haven for hundreds of rare birds migrating from different parts of the world.
+About a 1½-hour drive by motorboat from Alappuzha, Pathiramanal is a haven for hundreds of rare birds migrating from different parts of the world.
+Pathiramanal is accessible only by boat as it is surrounded by the Vembanad Lake, stretching from Alappuzha to Kochi and the Kayamkulam Lake.

 One of the prominent features of Alappuzha is the region called Kuttanad, the rice bowl of Kerala.
 Sandwiched between the sea and the hills, Kuttanad stretches for about 75 km It is believed to be the only place in the world where farming is done below sea level.
+SEA VIEW PARK For those who love enjoying themselves by water, the Sea View Park is a place to visit while in Alappuzha.
+The park has a swimming pool and offers boating facilities.

 Ambalapuzha Krishna Temple